metacpan/metacpan-cpan-extracted/distros/A/App-ansiexpand/README.md

 # VERSION

-Version 1.02
+Version 1.03

 # DESCRIPTION

 **ansiexpand** is an [expand(1)](http://man.he.net/man1/expand) compatible command utilizing [Text::ANSI::Tabs](https://metacpan.org/pod/Text%3A%3AANSI%3A%3ATabs) module, which enables to handle ANSI terminal sequences and Unicode wide characters.
+Not only expanding tabs to spaces, it can visualize them in various styles.

 This is a command line interface for [Text::ANSI::Tabs](https://metacpan.org/pod/Text%3A%3AANSI%3A%3ATabs) module, which uses [Text::ANSI::Fold](https://metacpan.org/pod/Text%3A%3AANSI%3A%3AFold) module as a backend.
 Consult them for